 Joseph Heller, the son of a Bamberg merchant who was orphaned at an early age and received a generous inheritance (1798–1849), donated the collection that he had built up in his lifetime and that spanned diverse genres to the library.
 It includef pre-historic and early-historical finds, coins, paintings, stained glass, incunabula, manuscripts, printed books and – in much higher numbers – around 50,000 graphic prints and drawings from the 15th to the 19th century.
 In order to expand his collection and intellectual exchange, Heller travelled to culturally significant towns in Germany, Styria, Illyria, Tyrol and Italy.
 He was also in regular written exchange with renowned scholars, art collectors and dealers, meticulously handwritten notes and published reference works, art historical monographs and essays about his discoveries.
 Heller collected information for his publications and published about his collection.

-Numerous digital copies of the so-called Helleriana are already freely accessible via the digital collection Bamberg Treasures, which is constantly being expanded.
+Numerous digital copies of the so-called Helleriana and the complete correspondence are already freely accessible via the digital collection Bamberg Treasures, which is constantly being expanded.
 The special arrangement and activities Heller gave to his collection were the starting point for a DFG project, during which a selected segment is explored in depth, systematically hyperlinked with library and art historical resources and made accessible online to the interested public.

 Leitschuh, Friedrich: Joseph Heller (1798–1849) in seiner Bedeutung für die Kunstgeschichte.
 Vortrag gehalten am Geburtstage Heller’s 1876.
 Bamberg, 1876 (digitized version).